Trump signs order to crack down on China trade practices

 Trump's memorandum comes as his administration also seeks cooperation with Chinese President Xi Jinping on North Korea's ongoing missile threats.

 Some experts say the wording of the memorandum is watered down, reflecting how high a priority North Korea is for the administration.
-Trump's order doesn't direct Lighthizer to open an investigation.
-It directs Lighthizer to determine if an investigation is needed.
+Trump's order did not direct Lighthizer to open an investigation.
+It directed Lighthizer to determine if an investigation is needed.

 "For an administration that portrays itself as tough on trade, it keeps taking one baby step after another, and this is another one," says Edward Alden, a senior fellow at the Council on Foreign Relations.